celesteh/Domifare/README.md

 It's creation is being documented on a blog: http://www.celesteh.com/blog/tag/domifare/

 ## Performance History:
-17 June 2022 in [AMRO](https://art-meets.radical-openness.org/) at Stadtwerkstadt in Liz, Austria
+17 June 2022 in [AMRO](https://art-meets.radical-openness.org/) at Stadtwerkstadt in Linz, Austria